 Her faith in God was said to be unflinching.
 Not only did she communicate her faith to her followers, but she also demonstrated it even to the disbelief of her followers at times.
 She was so committed to God's work that, according to Rev. Okonkwo, she would rather have starved than to allow God's work to fail.
-She listened to the promptings of the Holy Spirit constantly, saying, "Let's hear from God."
+12 She listened to the promptings of the Holy Spirit constantly, saying, "Let's hear from God."13

 Humility and contentment were the hallmarks of her leadership.
 Okoh never considered herself as a pastor and leader of the Church.
 She was content with her prophetic ministry in the Church and thus referred to herself as a "prophetess of God."
 According of Rev. David Nwaizuzu, one of her early followers, "When men began joining the church she gave them leadership positions.
-Mama never baptized, she never gave a communion, and she never ordained anyone."
-With the exception of her sole prerogative of appointing leaders of the Church-a function she usually claimed was revealed to her by God through prophecies or visions-she did not use her position as the founder to usurp the functions of the male leaders and she ran the church from the backstage.
+Mama never baptized, she never gave a communion, and viewed as unwelcome resistance in the path of the West's cultural juggernaut.